Looking for the best Twitter analytics tools?

 - Tweets that historically have the most engagement

 - Discover what hashtags and topics your followers are discussing

 - Improve new content by leveraging data on what your audience finds most engaging

 - Manage your Tweet schedule

 Now that you’ve established what you’re looking for, review our research of the top 10 Twitter analytics tools.

 1. Twitter Analytics (Native)

 Features: The native Twitter Analytics platform offers a wide range of basic information.
-This free analytics tool includes data about both your Twitter account and general insights into what’s trending on Twitter.
+This analytics tool includes data about both your Twitter account and general insights into what’s trending on Twitter.

 Through Twitter Analytics, the main dashboard features a monthly summary of information such as the number of Tweets, Tweet impressions, profile visits, mentions, and followers.
 At a glance, you can also see your top tweets, top mentions, and top new followers per month.